Irandhir Santos

 Irandhir Santos Pinto (born 22 August 1978) is a Brazilian actor.

 Early life

 Born in Barreiros, Pernambuco, Irandhir lived in several cities in the countryside of Pernambuco during his childhood.
-In 2003, he graduated in performing arts degree course at the Federal University of Pernambuco.
-Since then, he acted in some plays, a television mini-series and several movies.
+In 2003, he graduated from a performing arts degree course at the Federal University of Pernambuco.
+Since then, he has acted in some plays, a television mini-series and several movies.